corda/corda/docs/source/corda-configuration-file.rst

   **Important: The RPC SSL certificate is used by RPC clients to authenticate the connection.
 The Node operator must provide RPC clients with a truststore containing the certificate they can trust.
 We advise Node operators to not use the P2P keystore for RPC.
 The node can be run with the "generate-rpc-ssl-settings" command, which generates a secure keystore and truststore that can be used to secure the RPC connection.
 You can use this if you have no special requirements.**

     address
       host and port for the RPC server binding.
+Specifying 0.0.0.0 (as host) is a convention allowing the host to bind all of it's network interfaces when listening on a socket.
+By itself 0.0.0.0 is non-routeable. i.e. not a proper address.

       *Default:* not defined

     adminAddress
-      host and port for the RPC admin binding (this is the endpoint that the node process will connect to).
+      host and port for the RPC admin binding (this is the endpoint that the node process will connect to). this needs to follow the same host rules as address setting (see above)

       *Default:* not defined